Reader-Proof Your Screenplay

-Wanted: Good Stories, Well Told
+STEP 1) Wanted: Good Stories, Well Told

 But HOW do we do this??
 After all, what “good” stories or even “good” characters can vary, person to person … Is it any wonder the odds are against us??

-NEWSFLASH: There Is NO Magic Formula
+STEP 2: Understand There Is NO Magic Formula

-… Or if there is, it’s not talent or luck based, it’s just plain HARD WORK!
+… Or if there is, it’s not talent or luck-based, it’s just plain HARD WORK!
 That’s the bad news.

 But it’s also the good news, because if you knuckle on down, you DO have every chance of Making It As A Writer (whatever that means).

-Decide on your STRATEGY
+STEP 3: Decide on your STRATEGY

-Go wherever your passion lies, whether it’s TV, feature, short, web series, you need to decide what you want AND resolve the pay the price to get it.
+Go wherever your passion lies, whether it’s TV, feature, short, web series, novels.
+You need to decide whatever you want AND resolve the pay the price to get it.

-So, THIS Is What You Do: “Reader Proof” Your Script!
+“Reader Proof” Your Script!

 “Reader proofing” relates to what Script Readers WANT when they open your screenplay.
 I decided to break down exactly what B2W wants and came up with this infographic, which I broke down into stages: